What We Believe

 No, you can't.
 But the good news is this.
 We believe that God freely offers us the gift of forgiveness for our sin and a restored relationship with Himself.
-There’s nothing we can do to earn that gift, but we can receive it.
+There’s nothing we can do to earn that but we can receive it.

 How do I receive God's forgiveness and new life?

-We believe that if we trust Jesus, that His death and Resurrection on our behalf is God's provision to reconcile us to HImself, well, then we're right with God based on that trust, or what Christians call faith.
+We believe that if we trust Jesus, that His death and resurrection on our behalf is God's provision to reconcile us to HImself, well, then we're right with God based on that trust, or what Christians call faith.
 As a result, God forgives us and lives within us through the Person of the Holy Spirit.
 With a sincere change of heart, we turn away from sin because of a new and God-given desire to live for Him.
-The Bible talks about someone who experiences this as being born “from above” into a new reality as one of God's children—a follower of Jesus.
+The Bible talks about someone who experiences this as being born “from above” into a new reality as one of God's children—and a follower of Jesus.

 How do I follow Jesus?